 - 1511 – The first major update for Windows 10.
 (November 2015).

 OS Build: The OS Build number offers the same information as the version.
 It is a bit harder to decipher though as you cannot draw a direct link between the build and version.

 Editon: The About Windows screen highlights the edition of Windows 10 as well.
 You find it listed in the first sentence after the copyright notice.

-Check Windows 10 Version edition and Build no from Settings
+Check Windows 10 Version edition from Settings

-Command To check Windows 10 Version edition and Build
+Command To check Windows 10 Version edition

 Also, you can open the Command prompt by type cmd on start menu search, From search results select command prompt.
 Then type command systeminfo to display your system configuration with Installed OS name, Version, Which edition and build of windows installed on your system.